nweiyue/tp/docs/UserGuide.md

 * `clearses` is followed with the following displayed message `Clear student list? (yes/no)`.
 </div>

-For example, confirmation of `clearstu` is shown above at [Section 5.3.6 - Clearing](#536-clearing-the-student-list--clearstu).
+For example, confirmation of `clearstu` is shown above at [Section 5.3.6 - Clearing the student list](#536-clearing-the-student-list--clearstu).
 In this case, we will show an example of the confirmation prompt following the `clearstu` command (**Figure 5.7-1**) and result of rejecting a `clearstu` command (**Figure 5.7-2**).

 **Format:**